Club: Sevilla FC | Opening: 1958 | Capacity: 42,714 seats

 The land for the planned new stadium was bought in 1937 by then-president of the club Ramón Sánchez Pizjuán.
 It took however until 1954 for further action was taken, and until 1956 for construction to begin.

-Estadio Ramón Sánchez Pizjuán officially opened on the 7th of September 1958 with a match between Sevilla FC and Real Jaén.
+Estadio Ramón Sánchez Pizjuán officially opened on 7 September 1958 with a match between Sevilla FC and Real Jaén.

 The stadium initially lacked a second tier at both ends, but these were added in 1974, hereby enclosing the entire stadium and increasing capacity to 70,000.